-Job hunting tips to focus your search
+Job hunting tips

 Job hunting involves more than searching for open positions and sending your resume to employers.
 You also need to make sure you’re a good fit for the job, can catch the hiring manager’s attention and are well-prepared to answer interview questions.
-Here are 14 tips that you can use to improve your chances of finding the employment you desire:
+Here are some tips that you can use to improve your chances of finding the employment you desire:

-- Know your career goals.
+- Know your career goals

-- Use all job search resources.
+- Use all job search resources

-- Network regularly.
+- Network regularly

-1. Know your career goals.
+1. Know your career goals